Back

 I just finished a commissioned portrait that I have been working on all summer and it was a true test of my resilience.
 Now that I’m done, I feel like I’ve strengthened my resilience muscles and am ready for whatever comes next.

 My experiences with commissions always push me out of my comfort zone.
-Don’t get me wrong, I embrace a new challenge, but combining it with the pressure of it being a ‘paid job’ with a personal request—my last two commissions have been a book cover for an author’s autobiography and a portrait of someone’s wife—is hard.
+Don’t get me wrong, I embrace a new challenge, but combining it with the pressure of it being a ‘paid job’ with personal requests—my last two commissions have been a book cover for an author’s autobiography and a portrait of someone’s wife—is hard.

 I started and covered this portrait twice before reaching the final version.
 Not long before finishing it, I almost messaged the client to say I couldn’t do it.
 But my partner, seeing what I was about to do, simply said, “No, you can do this.”
 So, I didn’t give up.
 The next day, I returned to the canvas with renewed determination—that’s resilience in action—and worked until I reached a point where I liked what I saw.
 I could finally see how the finished painting would look in my mind, and I liked it.